Significance of Indian Jewellery

 An earring is a piece of jewelry attached to the ear via a piercing in the earlobe or another external part of the ear.
 There is various type in which the earrings are crafted, they can be Stud earrings, Hoop Earrings, Drop Earrings, Dangle earrings, Ear Spikes, and Ear Thread.

 Necklaces have been an integral part of jewelry since the time of ancient civilizations and pre-date the invention of writing.
 Women’s necklaces are often classified by length like Choker, Princess necklace, Matinee necklace, Opera necklace, Rope necklace, Pearl necklace, Diamond necklace.
 Necklaces are worn by both men and women in cultures around the world for purposes of adornment and social status.

 Bangles or Kadas could be hollow, solid, or filled with lac.
 Bangles and bracelets of different types were worn in the north such as the bangdi, churi, naugari, pahunchi, kangan, gaira, bartana, patri, dastband, and kada.
-They are made of gold, silver, glass, ivory, iron or steel.
-Chura for Punjabi are made of ivory and is red an white in color and is must for a Punjabi bride.
+They are made of gold, silver, glass, ivory, iron, or steel.
+Chura for Punjabi is made of ivory and is red and white in color and is a must for a Punjabi bride.

 Paizeb is to be worn in the ankle also called anklets.
 It is an adornment for the feet.
 A wide variety of anklets were worn in the different parts of India.
 The Payal, gajra, sankla, chanjar, zanjiri, golusu and kaappu are some examples.
 It is either made of Gold or Silver.